1nF0rmed/speech_recog/README.md

-Solution for [TensorFlow Speech Recognition Challenge](https://www.kaggle.com/c/tensorflow-speech-recognition-challenge) on Kaggle (125th place, top 10%).
+The goal is to assign one of the following 12 labels to each command: yes, no, up, down, left, right, on, off, stop, go, silence, unknown.

 I used mel-scaled spectrograms and mel-frequency cepstral coefficients as inputs for two [NASNet-A](https://research.googleblog.com/2017/11/automl-for-large-scale-image.html) Convolutional Neural Networks and then averaged their predictions.

-### Competition
-In the competition, we were given a Speech Commands Datasets which includes 65,000 one-second long utterances of 30 short words, by thousands of different people.
-The goal is to assign one of the following 12 labels to each command: yes, no, up, down, left, right, on, off, stop, go, silence, unknown.

 ### My solution
 I used PyTorch to train two NASNet-A Convolutional Neural Networks.
 The First network was trained on mel-scaled spectrograms, the second - on mel-frequency cepstral coefficients.
 Then I averaged their predictions to make a final submission.